 - (iv) Eastern Juman Company (Juman): During 2016, the Group had invested in Eastern Juman Company, a Limited Liability Company established mainly for the development of Juman project located between Dammam and Ras Tanura.
 The Company is registered in Riyadh under the Commercial Registration No. 1010462791 dated 15/10/1437H, (corresponding to 20/07/2016) with a capital of SR 8.2 million.
 The Group has paid SR 1.5 million towards the 18.29% of its capital and management believe that the value of the total investment has not impaired. - (v) Compass Project Investments SPV Limited: During 2022, the Group had invested SR 19.2 million representing 51% ownership of Compass Project Investments SPV Limited, a private company limited by shares incorporated in United Arab Emirates.
-It is established mainly for rendering services related to project management, cost control and risk management.
-Based on the legal arrangement, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in Compass is accounted for as investment in associate under equity method. - (vi) Ibdaa Real Estate Company: During 2022, the Group had invested SR 50.8 million representing 25% ownership of Ibdaa Real Estate Company, a limited liability company registered in Jeddah.
-The Company operates real estate activities including, selling and purchasing of lands, real estate managements, brokerage activities, constructions including general construction for civil buildings. - (vii) 149OPL LTD: During 2022, the Group had invested SR 3.4 thousand (GBP 753) representing 75.37% ownership of 149OPL LTD, a limited liability company registered in London, United Kingdom.
+However, during the year, the Group has acquired additional shares to increase its shareholding to 90% and obtained control of the entity.
+The fair value loss on the original 51% shareholding against the previous carrying value of investments amounting to SR 9.2 million has been recognised in the consolidated statement of income.
+The company is established mainly for rendering technical support for project management, cost control, construction management and risk management (refer note 31). - (vi) Compass Arabia Project Holding Limited for Professional Consultation: During 2024, in result of obtaining control of Compass Project Investment SPV Limited, the Group also obtained 30% shares in the entity conferring with significant influence over the entity.
+The Group's investment in the entity is accounted for as investment in associate under equity method.
+The Company operates in architectural and engineering consultancy activities, engineering consultation for urban planning, engineering consultation for landscape architecture. - (vii) Ibdaa Real Estate Company: During 2022, the Group had invested SR 50.8 million representing 25% ownership of Ibdaa Real Estate Company, a limited liability company registered in Jeddah.
+The Company operates real estate activities including, selling and purchasing of lands, real estate managements, brokerage activities, constructions including general construction for civil buildings. - (viii) 149OPL LTD: During 2022, the Group had invested SR 3.4 thousand (GBP 753) representing 75.37% ownership of 149OPL LTD, a limited liability company registered in London, United Kingdom.
 The Company operates real estate activities i-e buying and selling of own real estate.
 As per the arrangements, the power to govern the financial and operating activities which affect the returns of the company is jointly bestowed with the shareholders.
 Accordingly, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in 149OPL is accounted for as investment in joint venture under equity method.
-During the first quarter of 2023, the Group disposed of all its shares in 149OPL at SR 3.4 thousand where the investment has the carrying value of SR (1,237) thousand.
+During the first quarter of 2023, the Group disposed of all its shares in 149OPL at SR 3.4 thousand where the investment had the carrying value of SR (1,237) thousand.